 Feel free to contact me by email at [email protected] if you are interested in joining our group.
 Tell me about your research interests and send me an updated CV, and a copy of your GRE scores and transcripts.
 Students working with me can receive degrees through the Dept. of Fish, Wildlife, and Conservation Biology or the Graduate Degree Program in Ecology.
 Minimum requirements for entry into CSU’s Graduate Program are a cumulative 3.0 GPA, and 1100 combined GRE scores.
 Most successful applicants greatly exceed these minimums.

-Colorado State University is an equal opportunity/affirmative action employer and complies with all Federal and Colorado State laws, regulations, and executive orders regarding affirmative action requirements.
+Our philosophy is in line with this more official CSU statement: Colorado State University is an equal opportunity/affirmative action employer and complies with all Federal and Colorado State laws, regulations, and executive orders regarding affirmative action requirements.
 The Office of Equal Opportunity and Diversity is located in 101 Student Services.
 To assist Colorado State University in meeting its affirmative action responsibilities, ethnic minorities, women, and other protected class members are encouraged to apply and to so identify themselves.